-With one complete cycle under his belt, Alan Walker, our Senior Director of Academic Marketing and Sales, embarked on yet another Penguin Classics reading marathon of one book by an author per letter of the alphabet.
-Read Alan’s latest blog entries (now at Z), as well as his entire first marathon.
+With an unbelievable two complete cycles under his belt, Alan Walker, our Senior Director of Academic Marketing and Sales has embarked on yet another Penguin Classics reading marathon from A–Z. This time, instead of choosing books by the author name, he’s reading one book by title per letter of the alphabet.
+Read Alan’s latest blog entries (now at B), as well as his first and second marathons.

 Poems By Heart App from Penguin Classics

 Named one of the Best Apps of 2013 by Apple, Poems By Heart from Penguin Classics is a memorization game that will challenge you with classic poems from master wordsmiths including Shakespeare, Edgar Allan Poe, Emily Dickinson, and more.
 You'll rack up high scores and achievements on your way to reciting poems from heart, with recordings you can share online and email to your friends.